dired-ufla/moodle-report_modstats/README.md

 ## Releases

+- v3.1: this version presents some fixes for compatibility issues.
 - v3.0: this version presents the modules' names.
 - v2.0: this version presents modules usage statistics in a graphical way.
 - v1.0: this is the first version of the plugin.